openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

   * The normalized counts are subtracted from biases of the last or next to last layer (if last layer is SoftMax).

-    .. note:: Model Conversion API will show a warning if a model contains values of counts and the ``counts`` option is not used.
+    .. note:: Model conversion API will show a warning if a model contains values of counts and the ``counts`` option is not used.

 * If you want to remove the last SoftMax layer in the topology, launch the model conversion with the ``remove_output_softmax`` flag: